10 Great Things To Do in Jasper

 Photo: Fairmont Jasper Park Lodge

-Explore Fairmont Jasper Park Lodge
+Treat Yourself at Fairmont Jasper Park Lodge

 There are plenty of places to rest your head in Jasper, but none quite so sumptuous as Fairmont Jasper Park Lodge.
 Picturesque paths winding along Lac Beauvert lead to heritage log cabins dotted throughout the 700-acre property.
 Hit the links at one of Canada’s most famous golf courses or raise a glass inside the main lodge, which celebrates its 100th anniversary this year.
 Your best option, however, is to spend the night, just as Queen Elizabeth II, King George VI and a host of other notable VIPs have done throughout the decades.